Birkbeck2/web-development/workshop-1.md

 4. Using your code editor, make a new file named “hierarchy-of-road-users.html” and save it in your workshop file.

-5. Copy the text from [“Hierarchy of road users”](text/hierarchy-of-road-users.txt) and paste it into your new file.
+5. Copy the text from [“Hierarchy of road users (TXT)”](text/hierarchy-of-road-users.txt) and paste it into your new file.

 6. Using your knowledge of HTML tags, elements, nesting, and page structure, mark up this excerpt from *The Highway Code*.